Toshiba Aurex System 15: Two Ways to Tango in the Present

 Let’s get to the things that I didn’t like about the Tesla Model 3:

 Second, there is no manual override to open the glove box compartment.
 To open it, you must turn on the touchscreen tablet (which acts as the sole instrument panel and controls everything inside the car) and push the ‘open glove box‘ button.
 Too cool but also too dumb.
-Any determined thief can simply use a screwdriver and force it open.
+Any determined thief can use a screwdriver and force it open.

 Third, and as mentioned above, the car relied too much on the 15″ touchscreen tablet in the dashboard’s center.
 I honestly believe that Tesla did it to cut costs in the guise of the ‘cool’ factor.